Correct How Siri Pronounces Names on iPhone & iPad

-Use this trick after Siri has messed up a name:
+Use this trick after Siri has messed up the pronunciation of a name:

 - Summon Siri as usual, either by holding down the Home button or the earbud button